FichteFoll/SublimeLinter-contrib-sublime-syntax/README.md

 do the following:

 1. Within Sublime Text,
-   bring up the [Command Palette][cmd] and type `install`.
+   bring up the [Command Palette][cmd], locate the `Package Control: Install Package` command via your keyboard and hit enter.
-   Among the commands
-   you should see `Package Control: Install Package`.
-   If that command is not highlighted, use the keyboard or mouse to select it.
-   There will be a pause of a few seconds while Package Control fetches the list of available plugins.
+   There may be a small delay here until Package Control has fetched the list of available packages.

-1. When the plugin list appears, type `sublime-syntax`.
+1. When the plugin list appears, locate `SublimeLinter-contrib-sublime-syntax` via your keyboard and hit enter.
-   Among the entries
-   you should see `SublimeLinter-contrib-sublime-syntax`.
-   If that entry is not highlighted, use the keyboard or mouse to select it.

 ## Settings